 - the requirement to display planning documents in a physical location is also suspended (eg those related to the Local Development Plan preparation and Environmental Impact Assessment reports).

 Development Management Officers will carry out site visits for planning applications and enforcement investigations only where this is deemed to be essential and on the basis that face-to-face contact is avoided.
 Officers will not go inside properties.
-Where access to a rear garden or private area would be the only other way of assessing the application, we will ask the applicant/agent to send us photographs and may specify where these should be taken from.
+Where access to a rear garden or a private area is the only other way of assessing the application, we will ask the applicant/agent to send us photographs and may specify where these should be taken from.

 Aberdeen City Council Planning Development Management Committee and Local Review Body